-In Figure 6, we show the median execution time to check universality for relatively difficult instances (r = 2 and f vary from 0.3 to 0.7).
+In Fig. 3, we show the median execution time to check universality for relatively difficult instances (r = 2 and f vary from 0.3 to 0.7).
 The vertical scale is logarithmic, so the behavior is roughly exponential in the size of the automata.
-Similar analyzes are reported in [TV07] but for sizes below 10.
+Similar analyzes are reported in [Tab06] but for sizes below 10.

-Finally, we give in Figure 7 the distribution of execution times for 100 automata of size 50 with r = 2.2 and f = 0.5, so that roughly half of the instances are universal.
+Finally, we give in Fig. 4 the distribution of execution times for 100 automata of size 50 with r = 2.2 and f = 0.5, so that roughly half of the instances are universal.
 Each point represents one automaton, and one point lies outside the figure with an execution time of 675s for a non universal automaton.
 The existence of very few instances that are very hard was often encountered in the experiments, and this is why we use the median for the execution times.
-If we except this hard instance, Figure 7 shows that universal automata (average time 350ms) are slightly easier to analyze than non-universal automata (average time 490ms).
-This probably comes from the fact that we stop the computation of the (greatest) fixed point whenever the initial state is not in the \leq{univ} -closure of the current approximation.
+If we except this hard instance, Fig. 4 shows that universal automata (average time 350ms) are slightly easier to analyze than non-universal automata (average time 490ms).
+This probably comes from the fact that we stop the computation of the (greatest) fixed point whenever the initial state is no more \leq{univ} -less than the successive approximations.
 Indeed, in such case, since the approximations are \leq{univ} -decreasing, we know that the initial state would also not lie in the fixed point.
-Of course, this optimization applies only for universal automata.
+Of course, this optimization applies only for non-universal automata.